-La célula.
+The cell.
 4. Nucleus.

 The nuclear envelope separates nucleoplasm from cytoplasm.

-The outer membrane of the nuclear envelope is continuous with the membrane of the endoplasmic reticulum..
+The outer membrane of the nuclear envelope is continuous with the membrane of the endoplasmic reticulum.

-The inner membrane of the nuclear envelope has a distinct molecular composition.
-For example, there are transmembrane proteins linked to chromatin and to the nuclear lamina.
-Nuclear lamina is another component of the nuclear envelope.
-The inner and outer membranes are continuous in the nuclear pore regions.
-How is it posible that both membranes have different molecular composition?
-A retaining molecular mechanism in the inner membrane has been suggested.
-Transmembrane proteins are synthesized in the outer membrane of the nuclear envelope or in the rough endoplasmic reticulum, and arrive to the inner membrane by lateral diffusion, but those that become linked to chromatin or to the nuclear lamina are retained in the inner membrane of the nuclear envelope.
+The nuclear envelope is composed of two membranes, outer and inner membranes, and an intermembrane space (25-40 nm in height) between them.
+All together they form the so called perinuclear cisternae.
+The outer membrane is continuous with the endoplasmic reticulum membrane.
+Attached ribosomes to the outer membrane are observed.
+This membrane continuity communicates the lumen of endoplasmic reticulum and the lumen of perinuclear cisternae.
+Thus, nuclear envelope may work as calcium storing compartment, along with endoplasmic reticulum.
+The inner membrane has a distinct molecular composition.
+For example, there are transmembrane proteins linked to chromatin and to the nuclear lamina, another component of the nuclear envelope (see below).
+The inner and outer membranes are continuous at the nuclear pore complexes insertion places.
+How is it possible that outer and inner membranes have different molecular composition?
+A selective retaining molecular mechanism in the inner membrane has been suggested.
+Transmembrane proteins are synthesized in the outer membrane of the nuclear envelope or in the rough endoplasmic reticulum, and arrive to the inner membrane by lateral diffusion (thanks to the membrane continuity), but those that become linked to chromatin or to the nuclear lamina are retained in the inner membrane of the nuclear envelope.

 Organization of the nuclear envelope.
 It is composed of outer membrane, intermembrane space, inner membrane, and nuclear lamina.
 The outer membrane is continuous with the endoplasmic reticulum membrane.
 Nuclear pores are another component of the nuclear envelope.